By: Dr. Jaycie Loewen Last Updated: March 8, 2023

 Can I Have a Concussion If I Didn’t Get Knocked Unconscious?

 Yes, you can have a concussion even if you didn’t get knocked out.
-In fact, only 10% of people who have a concussion lose consciousness.
+Loss of consciousness only occurs in less than 10% of concussions.
 Symptoms of a concussion might not even appear immediately; it could take several days for them to show up.
 It’s important to be aware of the many different symptoms of concussions and to get checked out if you experience any of them after a fall or impact that was jarring.

 Can I Have a Concussion If I Didn’t Hit My Head?